kobibell/Warden-Web-Wizards-JIMS/README.md

 # Warden-Web-Wizards-JIMS

-## Steps for Setting Up Python Virtual Environment
+## Setting Up Python Virtual Environment
 - Python environments are isolated spaces where you can install and manage Python packages independently of the system Python installation.
 In other words, a Python environment allows you to have multiple versions of Python and their associated packages installed on the same machine, without conflicts.

 1. Open the Terminal app or Command Prompt depending on your machine (found in the Applications/Utilities folder).

 2. Check that you have Python 3 installed by running python3 --version.
 If you don't have Python 3 installed, you can download it from the official website: https://www.python.org/downloads/mac-osx/.
-  - Note : The module we need is venv which is a built-in module with python3.
+  - Note: The module we need is venv which is a built-in module with python3.

 3. Create a new virtual environment by running `python3 -m venv </path/to/new/virtual/environment>`.
 Replace `</path/to/new/virtual/environment>` with the path where you want to create your virtual environment.
 Take note of this path as you will need it to activate your environment